birkaransachdev/hunting-sims/README.md

 # Hunting Simulator
 ## Summary of Tool
-Hunting Simulations using OpenDSS code

 This repository provides the setup required to run Over & Undervoltage scenarios on various distribution feeders.

 Users can select which feeder they would like to simulate Over & Undervoltage conditions on.
+This is a pre-cursor to a power systems phenomenon known as Load-tap Changer Hunting.

 ## Installation
 Using pip/pip3, you should first install the following libraries: